MFHT, MBTPA, CNHC Registered, Cert ECBS, Cert ITEC

-By focussing on just two main therapies I have been able to specialise and gain a deeper understanding of each of them: their strengths, their application and the results they achieve.
-Both tap into the body’s innate ability to heal itself; something it is constantly trying to do but sometimes needs a helping hand.
-They complement each other nicely but each offers a slightly different angle and we can discuss which one would be most beneficial to you at any moment in time.
+By specialising in just two I have been able to gain a deeper understanding of each therapy: their strengths, their application and the results they achieve.
+Both tap into the body’s innate ability to heal itself.
+This is something our bodies are constantly trying to do but sometimes need a helping hand.

-More recently I have trained in a fascial stretching technique called the Rossiter System which is a purely physical session aimed at sports injuries and musculoskeletal imbalances to help stretch the whole of the connective tissue in areas of the body rather than a single muscle.
+More recently I have trained in a fascial stretching technique called the Rossiter System.
+Rossiter focusses on the physical side of the body and works with sports injuries and musculoskeletal imbalances.
+The technique helps to stretch the whole of the connective tissue in areas of the body rather than a single muscle.
 Perfect if you’re generally fit and healthy but struggling with repeating injuries or tightness.

 If you have any queries or just want to chat about whether complementary therapy can help you, please do get in touch.
 Take a look at my Contacts page to see all the ways you can do so and check out my Clinic information to see where I am in Ilkley and how easy it is to get to.

-- Certificate of Proficiency as an Accredited Practitioner of The Bowen Technique issued by the European College of Bowen Studies (now known as the College of Bowen Studies)
+- Certificate of Proficiency as an Accredited Practitioner of The Bowen Technique issued by the European College of Bowen Studies (now the College of Bowen Studies)

 - Diploma in Reflexology with Distinction by the International Therapy Examination Council (ITEC)